Pentacarinat Side Effects

 On rare occasions, pneumocystis infections have occurred in parts of the body outside the lungs in patients receiving pentamidine (the active ingredient contained in Pentacarinat) inhalation therapy.
 You should discuss this possible problem with your doctor.

-If any of the following side effects occur while taking pentamidine, check with your doctor immediately:More common:
+Check with your doctor immediately if any of the following side effects occur while taking pentamidine:

 - Burning pain, dryness, or sensation of lump in throat